 28. Climb Mount St. Helens

 Have you ever wanted to climb an active volcano?
 Now you can when you go on the hike to summit Mount St. Helens.
 Make sure to read my post on it first, as you do need a permit before you can do this and you will need the proper equipment to complete it.
+This was one of my favorite experiences of all time when I did this in the summer of 2018, and I also love encouraging others to prepare for this hike.

-The fact that you can go to the top of this volcano while most people just view it from the visitor’s center is one of the best kept secrets in Washington State.
+The fact that you can go to the top of this volcano while most people just view it from the visitor’s center is one of the best-kept secrets in Washington State.
 You can carefully go to the rim of the crater and peek inside to see steam coming out.

 29. Admire Palouse Falls

+Getting there is a bit of a journey, but totally worth it.
+If you’re driving from Spokane, it’s about two hours southwest.
 If you can time your trip right, I recommend going at sunrise or sunset for some beautiful photos.
 This waterfall is one of the best attractions in Washington State that’s free to visit.

 30. Stroll Through Point Defiance Park

-One of the best things to do in Tacoma is visiting Point Defiance Park, and the fact that it’s free makes it even better.
+One of the best things to do in Tacoma is visit Point Defiance Park, and the fact that it’s free makes it even better.
 This huge area has hundreds of acres to wander on, and you can even go on a five-mile-long drive in your car if you don’t feel like getting out.

 I recommend stopping to see the gardens when the flowers are in bloom, as they’re spectacular.
 The Point Defiance Zoo & Aquarium is another fun place to stop during the day.